 Teams have suitable personal protective equipment (PPE) and will wear what is appropriate for the task.
 Our colleagues have anti-bacterial wipes for the surfaces they need to touch.
 They will ask you to stand at a safe distance away, or in another room.
 We’ll also let you know if you need to take any additional safety precautions while our colleagues are visiting your home.
 This may include asking you to wear a face covering.

 All tradespeople will show you identification when they visit.
 Please check this before they enter your home.
 Once you are satisfied you can leave our colleague or contractor to carry out their work.
 When the appointment or work is completed, they will let you know they have finished.
 If necessary, they will see themselves out.

 Meeting our service standards

-Restarting services as restrictions are eased may have an impact on the availability of our colleagues and the level of service we can provide.
-As a result, we may not be able to meet some of our customer service standards.
+Working with coronavirus safety measures has an impact on the availability of our colleagues and the level of service we can provide.
+As a result, we may not always be able to meet some of our customer service standards.
 We apologise if this is the case and are working hard to keep levels of service high.

 Guidance for customers living in our Extra Care, Retirement Living & Supported Housing Services

 Colleagues will continue to wear face coverings while in your home and moving through any communal areas such as corridors or lounges.
 Our team also have suitable personal protective equipment (PPE) and will wear what is appropriate for the task they are completing.

 Please wear a face covering when moving through or around indoor communal areas and moving around corridors.

 If you are unable to access the essential goods and services that you need and if you have any problems, we will work with you to put a suitable plan in place.

 How to get coronavirus support as a clinically extremely vulnerable person